 Booking / Inquiries: info at disorientedcomedy dot com

-Jenny Yang is a Los Angeles-based writer and stand up comedian who produces The Comedy Comedy Festival: A Comedy Festival, a comedy festival showcasing the best in Asian American comedic talent and is a founding co-producer and Director of Disoriented Comedy.
+Jenny Yang is a Los Angeles-based writer, stand up comedian, actor, and staff writer for late-night talk show Busy Tonight on E!.
+Jenny produces The Comedy Comedy Festival: A Comedy Festival, a comedy festival showcasing the best in Asian American comedic talent and is a founding co-producer and Director of Disoriented Comedy.
 In 2016, Jenny was honored as a Champion of Change in Art & Storytelling by The White House.

 Taiwan-born and Southern California-raised, Jenny is a frequent collaborator on viral Buzzfeed videos that have amassed over 25 million combined views, and actor in numerous digital projects including Comedy Central’s “White Flight.”
 In 2015, she was dubbed one of Los Angeles' "most fascinating people" in LA Weekly's annual "People" issue.